franswan/mm-json-server-heroku/README.md

-# Meme Magic JSON Server
+# M3me Magic JSON Server

 JSON based database to deploy to Heroku for developer access to the card library API: https://meme-magic-json-server-heroku.herokuapp.com/